 Students learn about plant, insect, and animal adaptations while traversing a trail through four distinct habitats.
-Students meet a live animal and get hands-on experience with binoculars and insect sweep nets.
+Students meet a live animal, investigate fossil evidence of past environments, and get hands-on experience with scientific tools, such as binoculars and insect sweep nets.

 - Fourth Grade, Native American Life: A Walk Back in Time

 Through hands-on learning students will experience the life of the California Native American by playing games, gathering and trading, and learning how plants and animals were used for survival.
 Students will learn how the landscape of southern California influenced the way the native peoples adapted to their environment.

 Fourth Grade History-Social Science Standard 4.2.1; CCSS.ELA-Literacy.RI.4.2, 4.4 & SL.4.2, 4.6

 - Fifth Grade, EcosySTEM Studies

 Students use investigation and inquiry to learn about careers in science, energy transfer and the biodiversity of local flora and fauna.
 Students engage in critical thinking as they consider human influence on the environment.

 Fifth Grade NGSS PEs 5-PS3-1, 5-LS2-1, 5-ESS3-1, 5-ESS2-1; CCSS.ELA-Literacy.RI.5.4 & SL.5.6

 In addition to field trip programs, The Reserve also offers school assemblies.
 These 45-minute assemblies are best paired with a field trip to create a more comprehensive experience for students.
 Each 2nd – 5th grade field trip includes a pre-field trip assembly at your school.
 A minimal mileage fee may occur for non-local schools.